Home » Plastic Surgery Procedures » Breast Implant Removal

 Surgical Options for Breast Implant Removal

 Women who present for implant removal evaluation, in many cases, have health concerns.
 The general expectation for treatment includes implant removal and capsulectomy.
 The capsule is the tissue that your body makes that surrounds the implant.
 This is the “normal” reaction to foreign objects placed in the body.
-This tissue is living tissue with a vascular supply (blood supply).
-Dr. Rudderman does not recommend additional operations such as lymph node removal.
-A lymph node removal operation carries additional long term and significant risk and is not considered appropriate unless other health concerns are documented.
-Limiting surgery to the safest and least invasive method is often the best way to help restore prior breast health.
+This tissue is living tissue with a blood supply.
+Dr. Rudderman does not recommend additional operations, such as lymph node removal, as this carries additional significant and long-term risks and is not considered appropriate unless other health concerns are documented.
+Limiting surgery to the safest and least invasive method is often the best way to address your concerns and restore your health.

-Implants placed above the muscle may be most successfully removed with capsule intact.
-Implants placed below the muscle may be removed with this outcome if the capsules are significantly thick enough to allow for dissection without disturbing surrounding normal tissue.
-Implant capsules behind the implant and adjacent to the ribs may be too thin to perform this type of resection due to risk of damage to ribs, lung, and cardiac space and muscle depending upon conditions found during the actual surgery.
-Some women may be a candidate for this implant capsule removal technique depending on intraoperative findings.
+Implants placed above the muscle may be most successfully removed with the capsule as a single segment.
+Implants placed below the muscle can be removed with this approach if the capsules are thick enough to allow for dissection without disturbing the surrounding tissue.
+Capsules behind the implant and adjacent to the ribs may be too thin to perform this type of resection due to the risk of damage to the ribs, lungs, cardiac space and muscle, depending on conditions found during surgery.
+Intraoperative findings determine the safety of techniques used for capsule removal.

-The potential advantage of removal of the capsule intact is that it may help control the removal of ruptured gel and calcified tissue, potential biofilm from bacteria, and other inflammatory components during implant and capsule removal.
-There are specifically increased risks associated with capsulectomy approaches of all techniques particularly with thin capsules.
+The potential advantage of keeping the capsule intact is that it may help control and facilitate the removal of ruptured gel and calcified tissue, potential biofilm from bacteria, and other inflammatory components found during surgery.
+There are specifically increased surgical risks associated with capsulectomy approaches of all techniques, particularly with thin capsules.

-The end result however is a capsulectomy (removal of all safely resect able capsular tissue).
-Studies indicate that patients treated with this approach report a greater than 88% chance of resolution of some concerning symptoms.
-Removing the implant and leaving the capsule may eventually result in the capsule resorbing, and has been used as an option for treatment based on other study results and surgeon recommendations.
+The end goal, however, is the removal of all safely resectable capsular tissue.
+Studies indicate that patients treated with this approach report a greater than 88+% chance of resolution of some concerning symptoms.
+Removing the implant and leaving the capsule may eventually result in the capsule resorbing, and this has been used as an option for treatment based on other study results and surgeon recommendations.
 Current data supports this as an effective option with implant removal.
-Implant removal surgery performed with any approach to the capsule, thick and calcified, or millimeter thin, should be approached to preserve and protect surrounding normal muscle, bone, cartilage, and soft tissue.
+Implant removal surgery performed with any approach to the capsule — thick and calcified or millimeter thin — should be approached to preserve and protect the surrounding muscle, bone, cartilage, and soft tissue.

 Total Intact Capsulectomy & Breast Implant Removal